fedepacher/CreditScoring-MOX/README.md

 [Video Section 5](https://drive.google.com/file/d/1M-9_j5osQd3xqZBFY-YGD0JhJvDTljvv/view?usp=sharing)

+## Configure Github with secrets for MongoDB access

+In order to preserve MOX privacy, it has created an environment variable with the MongoDB URL.<br>
+Create a secret with the following name:

+- URL_DATABASE

+Add the URL to get access to the dataset to create and train models.

 ## Get URL from API service in the frontend

 In order to set the URL to achieve the API from de Frontend you should configure the `config.json` file which is located in `frontend` folder.
 The file content is the following: